PriyankPadlia/testcafe_supertest_auto/README.md

 /* Then start both Node and React */ npm start

+/* To run the testcafe tests --added by Priyank*/ npm run test

+/* To run the SuperTest api tests --added by Priyank*/ npm run test

 /* To run the tests */
 npm run test

 /* Running e2e tests */
 npm run wdio